tersesystems/echopraxia/README.md

 basicLogger.info("Message name {}", fb -> fb.string("name", "value"));
 ```

-If you are returning multiple fields, then using `fb.list` will return a result:
+If you are returning multiple fields, then using `fb.list` will return a `FieldBuilderResult`:

 ```java
 basicLogger.info("Message name {} age {}", fb -> fb.list(